 The Company enters into short-term foreign currency forward contracts to offset foreign exchange gains and losses generated by the re-measurement of certain assets and liabilities recorded in non-functional currencies.
-Changes in the fair value of these derivatives, as well as re-measurement gains and losses, are recognized in other income (expense), net.
-Foreign currency transaction gains and losses from these forward contracts were determined to be immaterial during the three months ended March 31, 2013.
+Changes in the fair value of these derivatives, as well as re-measurement gains and losses, are recognized in other income, net.
+Foreign currency transaction gains and losses from these forward contracts were determined to be immaterial during the three and nine months ended September 30, 2013.